 When you've connected a project to a Slack channel, Jira bot will automatically preview Jira issues in Slack when they're mentioned.

 Use message actions to create new issues or add to existing issues in Slack.

 Use slash commands to manage and look up issues in Slack.

-If you’re looking to only receive Jira notifications in Slack and/or you have a self-hosted version of Jira, then this is your best option.
+Jira Server Alerts (Legacy) allows you to receive Jira notifications in Slack if you use a self-hosted version of Jira.

 Here’s how it works: